 We are party to several mining leases and one license, as noted in the table below, which give us subsurface mining rights.
 Some of our leases are renewable at our option upon expiration.
-We pay royalties to the State of Wyoming, the U.S. Bureau of Land Management and Anadarko Petroleum or its affiliates, which are calculated based upon a percentage of the quantity or gross value of soda ash and related products at a certain stage in the mining process, or a certain sum per each ton of such products.
+We pay royalties to the State of Wyoming, the U.S. Bureau of Land Management and Rock Springs Royalty Company ("Rock Springs"), an affiliate of Anadarko Petroleum, which are calculated based upon a percentage of the quantity or gross value of soda ash and related products at a certain stage in the mining process, or a certain sum per each ton of such products.
 These royalty payments are typically subject to a minimum domestic production volume from our Green River Basin facility, although we are obligated to pay minimum royalties or annual rentals to our lessors and licensor regardless of actual sales.

 The royalty rates we pay to our lessors and licensor may change upon our renewal of such leases and license.
-Under our license with Anardarko Petroleum or its affiliates, the applicable royalty rate varies based on an index.
-Anadarko Petroleum or its affiliates are entitled to adjust their royalty rate if we pay a higher royalty rate to certain other mineral rights owners in Sweetwater County, Wyoming.
-Any increase in the royalty rates we are required to pay to our lessors and licensor, or any failure by us to renew any of our leases and license, could have a material adverse impact on our results of operations, financial condition or liquidity, and. therefore, may affect our ability to distribute cash to unitholders.
+Under our license with Rock Springs, the applicable royalty rate may vary based on a most favored nation clause in the license.
+The applicable royalty rate in the license may be adjusted if we pay a higher royalty rate to certain other mineral rights owners in Sweetwater County, Wyoming.
+The extent to which Rock Springs may increase the applicable royalty rate is currently the subject of litigation in Wyoming.
+Any increase in the royalty rates we are required to pay to our lessors and licensor, or any failure by us to renew any of our leases and license, could have a material adverse impact on our results of operations, financial condition or liquidity, and, therefore, may affect our ability to distribute cash to unitholders.

-The following is a summary of the material terms of our leases and our license as of December 31, 2014:
+The following is a summary of the material terms of our leases and our license as of December 31, 2015 :

-Name of Lessor or Licensor Number of Leases or Licenses as of December 31, 2014 Total Approximate Acreage as of December 31, 2014 Expiration Date Range Renewals Year of Commencement Royalty Rate Anadarko Petroleum or its Affiliates 1 12,445 acres N/A Renewed until 2061 in 2010 1962 7% of soda ash sold (calculated on a netback basis); scheduled to increase to 8% on October 1, 2016.
-If royalty rates paid to other lessors are higher, royalty rates are increased to match.
-U.S. Government 4 7,934 acres 2017-2025 We have a preferential renewal right upon application to the Department of the Interior, Bureau of Land Management (1) 1961 6% of gross output (2) State of Wyoming 5 3,079 acres 2019 No contractual right to renewal, but leases have been historically renewed for consecutive 10-year periods 1969 6% of gross value
+Name of Lessor or Licensor Number of Leases or Licenses as of December 31, 2015 Total Approximate Acreage as of December 31, 2015 Expiration Date Range Renewals Year of Commencement Royalty Rate License with Rock Springs 1 12,445 acres N/A Renewed until 2061 1962 8% of net sales $^{(1)}$ Leases with the U.S. Government 4 7,934 acres 2017-2025 We have a preferential renewal right upon application to the Department of the Interior, Bureau of Land Management (2) 1961 6% of gross output Leases with the State of Wyoming 5 3,079 acres 2019 No contractual right to renewal, but leases have been historically renewed for consecutive 10-year periods 1969 6% of gross value